 I grew up in Wichita, Kansas, attending All Saints Catholic School and Kapaun Mt.
 Carmel Catholic High School for my primary and high school education.
 I then attended Wichita State University and received a Bachelor of Science in Electrical Engineering in 2008.

-In 2013, however, that all changed, when I entered priestly formation as a Seminarian for the Catholic Diocese of Wichita, Kansas.
-Before entering seminary, I was active in my home parish.
-I would cantor (sing) and lector (read) at Sunday Mass.
-I’m a 4th Degree Member of the Knights of Columbus and have the honor of being Past Grand Knight of All Saints Council #9767.
+My personal life was fairly active too.
+I was involved in my home parish (All Saints).
+I would cantor and lector at Sunday Mass.
+I joined the 4th Degree of the Knights of Columbus and have the honor of being Past Grand Knight of All Saints Council #9767.